BME Phd Qualifying Examination requirements

 - Any of the Exams below can be chosen as either an Advanced Exam or a Breadth Exam.
 The total number of exams that can be currently taken in each sub-category is listed in parentheses along with the possible examiners (examiners may vary depending on availability) for each area:

 Fundamental Tracks1.
-Biomaterials (2 - Kao, Gong or Murphy)
+Biomaterials (2 - Kao, Gong, Li, Ashton or Murphy)

 2. Cellular and Tissue Engineering

-- Tissue engineering (1 - Kreeger, Ogle, Murphy, Ashton or Masters)
+- Tissue engineering (1 - Kreeger, Masters, Murphy, or Saha)

-- Stem cell bioengineering (1 - Ashton or Murphy)
+- Stem cell bioengineering (1 - Ashton, Murphy, or Saha)

 - Internal cell focus (1 - Kreeger or Reed)